All Episodes

 And I think this was in the Washington Post over the weekend as well.

-Uh, and I mentioned this only to give you an idea of his influence.
+And I mentioned this only to give you an idea of his influence.

-And apparently that was factored into the NIE that Hashimi Ravs and Johnny said, No, we're not doing it.
+And apparently that was factored into the NIE, that Hashimi Rafzanjani said, no, we're not, you guys have got it all wrong.

 We're not trying to build a nuclear weapon, but we want to show the world we can if we have to.

-Uh Hashimi Rafzanjani would be one of the most affected Iranians if sanctions were tightened further.
+Hashemi Rafzanjani would be one of the most affected Iranians if sanctions were tightened further.

 He got offshore accounts.

-Uh the uh now that backs up another theory.
+Now, that backs up another theory.

-The wildest theory I've heard is that this is uh something the White House has done on purpose.
+The wildest theory I've heard is that this is something the White House has done on purpose.

-And I'm not gonna be able to give you all the details before the break, but basically it is to put pressure on the Israelis and the Saudis.
+And I'm not going to be able to give you all the details before the break, but basically it is to put pressure on the Israelis and the Saudis to get serious about a Middle East peace deal, the Palestinians, because none of these people in that region want a nuclear Iran whatsoever.

-And so to stop a nuclear Iran, force because the Annapolis thing didn't go well, none of these peace conferences ever do.
+And so to stop a nuclear Iran force, because the Annapolis thing didn't go well, none of these peace conferences ever do.

 We'll be back.

-I'll give you this in more detail.
+I'll give you this in more details.

-It's a theory now, keep it in mind.
+It's a theory now.

 Will these do the job?